wallarm/product-documentation/docs/latest/user-guides/events/verify-attack.md

 # Verifying Attacks

-Wallarm automatically rechecks attacks.
+Wallarm automatically [rechecks](../../about-wallarm/detecting-vulnerabilities.md#active-threat-verification) attacks for active vulnerability detection.

 You can check the attack verification status and force an attack recheck on the *Events* tab.
+Selected attack will be the basis for the test attack set generation.

 ![!Attacks with various verification statuses][img-verification-statuses]